-The City of Charles Sturt is working with the Department of Planning, Transport and Infrastructure to improve cyclist safety on our local streets, improve access to services and facilities, encourage active lifestyles and increase cycling as a mode of travel.
+We're working to improve cyclist safety on our local streets, improve access to services and facilities, encourage active lifestyles and increase cycling as a mode of travel.
+The City of Charles Sturt is working in conjunction with the Department of Planning, Transport and Infrastructure.

-To highlight the local streets that are best suited for cycling along, you will see painted bicycle logos and blue signs on all of the streets which are designated as part of the Bikedirect network.
-Maps showing these cycling routes can be found here: Cycling Maps
+There are special Cycling Maps to see cycling routes in our City.
+On local streets that are best suited for cycling, there are painted bicycle logos and blue signs on all of the streets designated in the Bikedirect network.

-Along the Outer Harbor 'Greenway' (a cycling route made up of local streets and paths next to the railway line), different painted logos called 'sharrows' have been used.
-A sharrow is a bicycle logo with two chevrons, or ‘arrows’, above it.
+A Greenway is a cycling route made up of local streets and paths next to the railway line.
+It is signed with different painted logos called sharrows.
+A sharrow is a bicycle logo with two chevrons or arrows above it.
 These are placed closer to the centre of the street, unlike the standard bicycle logos which are placed next to the kerb.
 The sharrows are intended to position cyclists away from parked cars (away from the ‘door zone’).

 Bicycle logos & sharrows alert other road users to expect cyclists and remind people to share the road safely.
 The logos, sharrows and signs make it easier for cyclists to follow the route.
 They do not designate a particular part of the street for the exclusive use of people riding bikes nor do they affect parking or vehicle access.